mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 };
 ```

-Column definitions will determine what is shown in it's section of the row.
-This will either be a property from the row (`value`), a component (`formatter`, which links to a component in `/components/formatter`) or an inline formatter (defined in the `ResourceTables` contents, see example below, requires custom list component).
+Column definitions will determine what is shown in its section of the row.
+This will either be a property from the row (`value`), a component (`formatter`, which links to a component in `/components/formatter`) or an inline formatter defined in the `ResourceTable` slot (see example below, requires custom list component).

 ```
 <ResourceTable ...>